Adeleet/BPIC2019/README.md

 # TODO

 -   **Preprocessing**
     -   [Drop] Purchasing Documents from years other than 2018, 2019, 2020
-  -   Handle Events happening at the exact same time [Aggregate, add 1ms](<if Vendor Creates invoice OR Receive Order Confirmation happens at the same time as Create Purchase Order Item>)
+    -   Handle Events happening at the exact same time (Aggregate or add 1ms) if Vendor Creates invoice OR Receive Order Confirmation happens at the same time as Create Purchase Order Item.
     -   Aggregate to Purchasing Documents

 -   **Process Modeling**
     -   4 Separate Petri Nets per Item Category, extract MultiPerspective Explorer results
     -   Meta Process Model for PO's, aggregating on the 4+ Item-Level Process Models

 -   **Data Analysis & Machine Learning Classification (statistics, correlations, graphs)**